by Ron Kurtus

-Potential energy is when an object has the potential to create kinetic energy or related forms of energy.
-In such a case, the object is in a state of equilibrium, where there is a force that is attempting to move matter and an equal other force preventing that movement.
+Potential energy is the state of an object or particle, where it has the potential of becoming kinetic energy or related forms of energy.
+The object remains in a state of equilibrium, where there is a force that is attempting to move matter and an equal other force preventing that movement.

 A good example of this equilibrium is the force that compresses a spring and the internal force trying to expand the spring.
 That internal force is considered the potential energy of the compressed spring.

 Common types of potential energy are elastic, gravitational, chemical, electrical and nuclear.
 When potential energy is released, it can be applied to do work.